 We came out to Australia when I had just turned 12.
-I was just beyond that stage were I could learn the language quickly, it took me 3 or 4 years to learn and gain confidence in speaking English, but I also think I'm not very good at learning languages - I have tried to learn others and did not do very well.
+I was just beyond that stage where I could learn the language quickly.
+It took me 3 or 4 years to learn and gain confidence in speaking English but I also think I'm not very good at learning languages - I have tried to learn others and did not do very well.
 I have very vivid memories of life in Italy that, as a migrant, I had tried to repress.
 When you're a migrant all you want to do is fit in, mainly from the pressures at school, not the home.
 You hate standing out, even when the other kids had Vegemite sandwiches, I had tuna and tomato.
-You want to fit in perfectly, and I think that was the story with my early career, although I only realised this later.
-Symbols of Australia was about fitting in, about having a grasp of the culture in an academic way - perhaps I wanted to prove I was fitting in well, and that I knew more about my profession than my peers.
-I have never thought of myself as being highly ambitious, but there was an element of one-upmanship, proving that I had arrived.
+I think that was the story with my early career although I only realised this later.
+Symbols of Australia was about fitting in, about having a grasp of the culture in an academic way - perhaps I wanted to prove I was fitting in well and that I knew more about my profession than my peers.
+I have never thought of myself as being highly ambitious but there was an element of one-upmanship; proving that I had arrived.

 All Australian Graffiti was an idea for a studio that began to germinate at art college with Con Aslanis.
-Con and I met at college, when I was studying first year engineering and he was doing art, and we became good friends.
+Con and I met at college when I was studying first year engineering and he was doing art and we became good friends.
 We were on the same wavelength, he emigrated from Greece a couple of years before me.
-We were, I guess, still experiencing the old culture we had brought with us, it was still fresh, and we could see the difference in attitude and interests here.
+We were, I guess, still experiencing the old culture we had brought with us.
+It was still fresh, and we could see the difference in attitude and interests here.
 We made a good team because our talents complemented each other: he was the imaginative partner, I put the ideas into practice and got the work in.
 Con had the vision.
 He was asking - why do we have to have Swiss design?
 Why not Australian?
-I couldn't agree more, but at that time, that was a rather strange question to be posing.
-Swiss design was the avant garde style to follow in the 60s and 70s.
-The majority of people practicing here gained their cues from Swiss design, and a few from work coming out of the West Coast (USA).
-There were a handful of people that I really looked up to as a student such as Alex Stitt, Bruce Weatherhead, Brian Sadgrove and Les Mason.
-While they also worked in these international styles what I appreciated about their work was the strength and wackiness of their ideas.
+I couldn't agree more but at that time, that was a rather strange question to be posing.
+Swiss design was the avant-garde style to follow in the 60s and 70s.
+The majority of people practising here gained their cues from Swiss design and a few from work coming out of the West Coast (USA).
+There was a handful of people that I really looked up to as a student such as Alex Stitt, Bruce Weatherhead, Brian Sadgrove and Les Mason.
+While they also worked in these international styles, what I appreciated about their work was the strength and wackiness of their ideas.

 So Con and I became partners and started up this informal design studio.
 At first I had a full time job as well.
 We worked at night on freelance work.
 Most of the work was pretty crappy but it made reasonable money - we were desperately trying to save money to go overseas.
-It seemed that every young person at that time was going traveling overland to Europe, it was dubbed the 'hippie trail'.
+It seemed that every young person at that time was travelling to Europe - it was dubbed the 'hippie trail'.
 It took us about 3 years to save enough money to leave Australia.
-Eventually I arrived in Italy and I realised how wonderful Australia really was - it was very clear to me that my future lay in Australia.
+Eventually I arrived in Italy and I realised how wonderful Australia really was - it was very clear to me that my future lay here.

 The humour.
-The Kevin Pappas postcards touched a lot of "haha" nerves, but not in a threatening way.
+The Kevin Pappas postcards touched a lot of 'haha' nerves but not in a threatening way.
 We could observe these absurdities.
-We kept the jokes clean, made fun of the Queen, the footy, sharks eating people, Holden cars, meat pies, technicolour yawns, wog food and blowflies.
-All Australian Graffiti was just one voice, and there were quite a few others, who were questioning what the hell we were culturally - was there an Australian identity?
+We kept the jokes clean, made fun of the Queen, the footy, sharks eating people, Holden cars, meat pies, wog food and blowflies.
+All Australian Graffiti was just one voice and there were quite a few others who were questioning what the hell we were culturally - was there an Australian identity?
 What did it mean to be Australian, especially if you hadn't been born here in the first place.
-The cultural reassessment was in the air already.
-The revival of our film industry.
-A developing Australian voice in literature and publishing.
-The sweeping political changes brought in by the Whitlam Government.
+The cultural reassessment was in the air already; the revival of our film industry; a developing Australian voice in literature and publishing; the sweeping political changes brought in by the Whitlam Government.
 These were part of a series of ripples that ten years later culminated in more national soul-searching around the 1988 Australian Bicentennial celebrations.
 At All Australian Graffiti we did our bit and it went into the cultural melting pot with all the rest.

-All I heard when talking to other designers in Australia was the "work was shithouse" or the "work was great" - there nothing in between, no explanation, this dumb way of talking about things, and I felt it needed to change.
-I have been saying it since the Symbols book came out, which is when I was being asked to talk to students about the value of research into Australian history.
+All I heard when talking to other designers in Australia was the 'work was shithouse' or the 'work was great' - there nothing in between, no explanation, this dumb way of talking about things and I felt it needed to change.
+I have been saying it since the Symbols book came out, which is when I was being asked to talk to students about the value of research into Australian graphic design history.
 We can't just make marks; it's not just a business - it lives within the cultural sphere.
-Marks would have much more relevance, be so much richer, if we could talk about them as they impact upon culture, or upon ourselves.
+Marks would have much more relevance, be so much richer, if we could talk about them as they impact upon culture or upon ourselves.
 I've noticed more design history/theory units have been coming into courses, looking at Australian design history than when I was a student.

 I finished a Masters in Fine Arts/Photo Media at Monash earlier this year.
 I had always wanted to do it.
-I ended up looking at photographic autobiography - I have so many photographs, along with work that I have created, that even if I never take another photo, it would probably still take me another 15 years to work through what I have already.
-I am not that comfortable with words, much better with pictures, and I was curious to explore this.
-My work privileges the visual over the textual because I believe that images speak to us in important and different ways than words.
+I ended up looking at photographic autobiography - I have so many photographs, along with work that I have created, that even if I never take another photo it would probably still take me another 15 years to work through it.
+I am not that comfortable with words, much better with pictures and I was curious to explore this.
+My work privileges the visual over the textual because I believe that images speak to us in important and different ways from words.
 Western culture, on the other hand, seems to privilege text.
-The aphorism - a picture is worth a thousand words - could be more usefully reframed as "A picture can show us uniquely what one thousand words can."
+The aphorism 'A picture is worth a thousand words' could be more usefully reframed as 'A picture can show us uniquely what one thousand words can.'